gurhub/surmagic/README.md

 ## Wiki

-Surmagic's [Wiki page](https://github.com/gurhub/surmagic/wiki) is kind of under conctruction. anyway you can take a look if you didn't find what you're looking for or maybe even want to improve the Wiki.
+Surmagic's [Wiki page](https://github.com/gurhub/surmagic/wiki) is kind of under conctruction.
+Anyways, you can take a look if you didn't find what you're looking for or maybe even want to improve the Wiki.

 ## About